MSF UK's privacy notice

-You may give us personal information when you: donate, sign up for one of our events, communicate with us, request a speaker, sign up for email newsletters and leave a comment on our social media accounts.
+You may give us personal information when you: use our site, donate, sign up for one of our events, communicate with us, request a speaker, sign up for email newsletters and leave a comment on one of our blogs or on our social media accounts.

 We may get your personal information via a fundraising organisation or platform (eg Just Giving) if you’ve told them that you’re supporting MSF UK and with your consent.
 Please check their privacy policies when you give them your information.

-We may get information about you from your social media accounts or services.
+We may get information about you from your social media accounts or services when you choose to interact with our sites, for example when you log in to leave a comment on or subscribe to one of our blogs.
 Facebook and Twitter are examples.
 We can do this if you’ve set your account settings to give us permission.
 Please check your settings and their privacy policies for more details.

 In some cases we hold publicly available information from social media channels (such as social media handles or number of followers) on our social customer relationship management system ‘Prezly’.
 This provides us with an overview of who drives the conversation on topics that relate to our work.
 Should we want to reach out to a particular social media handle we would do so using the contact information they have provided publicly.

-We use “cookies” help us improve the performance of our UK websites and campaigns.
+We use “cookies” to help us improve the performance of our UK websites and campaigns.

 Cookies are small text files that websites send to your computer (or phone or tablet).
-They save and store information about how you use the website.
+They save and store information about how you use the websites.

 Our website also uses web third-party cookies that allow us to track conversions and activity on our website as well as generate advertisements that appear on Facebook, for example, and other search engines like Google for you and other potential users.
 Such third party cookies may collect or receive information through your use of our websites to provide advertisements and allow it to create lookalike audiences.
 We don't collect personal information via these cookies.